 It is just that easy, right?

 Maybe that is what the FI people are doing too?
-They must be doctors, lawyers, or businesspeople then.
-That is why they can shove money into their bank accounts by the truck loads.
-Because I do not really see how I can live a comfortable life, while saving enough to retire early by doing what I am doing?
+They must be doctors, lawyers, or businesspeople, then.
+That is why they can shove money into their bank accounts by truckloads.
+Because I do not see how I can live a comfortable life while saving enough to retire early by doing what I am doing?

-I had gotten the habit of listening to podcasts on my drive to work.
+I had relived to listening to podcasts on my drive to work.
 I came across one called How-to-Money.
 They are two best friends educating listeners on how to reflect on and spend money wisely.
 The cheap person in me was itching to know these tricks!

-Through the topics and their guests, I was surprised to find out that what they are doing is nowhere near deprivation.
-That the people that had achieved or still working towards financial independence are not all doctors, lawyers, or businesspeople.
+Through the topics and their guests, I was surprised to find that what they do is nowhere near deprivation.
+Those who have achieved or are still working towards financial independence are not all doctors, lawyers, or businesspeople.
 The tools to realize this goal is within most people’s reach.
 There is a means to know how and when to get there.

-I shared this with my wife, and we started to implement some of the life hacks I learned, but we were still set to stay in the tried-and-true path to working until the clock says it’s time to go home, until our ages or our bodies tells us it’s time to stop, whichever comes first.
+I shared this with my wife, and we started to implement some of the life hacks I learned, but we were still set to stay on the tried-and-true path to working until the clock says it’s time to go home until our ages or our bodies tells us it’s time to stop, whichever comes first.
 That is what we came here for, we said to ourselves.
-We worked hard to get the opportunity to work and reach the American Dream, and we will take our sweet time getting there at the same pace as everyone else.
+So we worked hard to get the opportunity to work and reach the American Dream, and we will take our sweet time getting there at the same pace as everyone else.

 The FI number

-On the show, I heard of this thing called the Financial Independence Number.
-This is the amount of money that one needs to save to be considered financially independent.
-It is how much you need to be free, thereafter work becomes optional.
+On the show, I heard of the Financial Independence Number.
+This is the amount of money one needs to save to be financially independent.
+First is how much you need to be free; after that, work becomes optional.
 Others sometimes call it F.U. money.
-It is a standard, but you can modify this number based on your personal needs.
+It is a standard, but you can modify this number based on your needs.

 It did not make sense to me at first.
 It could not be that easy?
-If retirees in their 60s needs millions, then early-retirees must need gazillions!!
+If retirees in their 60s need millions, then early retirees must need gazillions!!

 How do I know what we will need in the future?
-Prices go up all the time, what then?
-Do we need to eat one meal a day or live in our cars to make this work?
+Prices go up all the time; what then?
+Do we need to eat one meal daily or live in cars to make this work?
 And why 4%?

 What is the 4% rule of thumb?

-This suggests that you can safely withdraw 4% of your total retirement fund every year and it will last for at least 30 years.
-That 4% is strongly dependent on your annual expenses, thus the formula.
+This suggests that you can safely withdraw 4% of your total retirement fund every year, which will last for at least 30 years.
+Of course, that 4% strongly depends on your annual expenses, thus the formula.

 How magical!
 How is that possible?

-It is possible because this fund is invested in the stock market that earns and average 8-12% interest every year.
-But due to the innate nature of the stock market, the rate of return on your fund will not always be the same every year.
-Some years it will be as high as 30% or as low as -35%, and this all depends on how the economy is doing.
+It is possible because this fund is invested in the stock market and earns an average of 8-12% interest yearly.
+But due to the innate nature of the stock market, the rate of return on your fund will not always be the same yearly.
+In some years, it will be as high as 30% or as low as -35%, depending on how the economy is doing.

-As I understood it, on years where the stock market performs well, 4% of that fund will equal to more money.
+As I understood, 4% of that fund will equal more money in years when the stock market performs well.
 If the stock market performs poorly, the dollar amount will be less.
-If you only live on 4% of your current balance every year there will be enough principal, so it continuously earns money and theoretically you do not run out.
+If you only live on 4% of your current balance every year, there will be enough principal, so it continuously earns money, and theoretically, you do not run out.

-I highly recommend the book, The Simple Path to Wealth by JL Collins as an excellent resource for deeper dive on how to grow your wealth for retirement by investing on low cost highly diversified funds.
-This was able to answer my questions on the why and how of investing and most importantly it thought me how to react to the intrinsic changes in the stock market.
+I highly recommend the book, The Simple Path to Wealth by JL Collins as an excellent resource for deeper dive into how to grow your wealth for retirement by investing in low cost highly diversified funds.
+This answered my questions on the why and how of investing, and most importantly, it taughtme how to react to the intrinsic changes in the stock market.

-Before being exposed to financial independence, I had no idea how much I need to retire.
+Before being exposed to financial independence, I had no idea how much I needed to retire.
 Why would I?
 I am still decades away.
-I had no knowledge of investing of any kind because I always thought that it was gambling and that only rich people gamble.
+I had no knowledge of investing because I always thought it was gambling and only rich people bet.
 I would rather just keep my money in the bank where it is safe and insured.

-My first exposure to stocks investing was when I became eligible to participate in my company 401k.
-My manager and coworkers told me to at least contribute the employer match to get the free money and let them manage it.
+My first exposure to stock investing was when I became eligible to participate in my company’s 401k.
+My manager and coworkers told me to at least contribute to the employer match to get the free money and let them manage it.
 So, I did.
 I went for the default fund allocation and ignored the high fees.

-In 2016, I was also convinced to buy a universal life insurance that is tied with the performance of the stock market.
-Until I found out, years later that it was not the greatest choice as I thought it would be for my goals.
+In 2016, I was convinced to buy universal life insurance tied to the stock market’s performance.
+Until I found out, years later, that it was not the most excellent choice as I thought it would be for my goals.

-In 2017, after much deliberation, I opened a taxable investment account on Wealthfront, a robo-advisor company, and put excess cash there.
-I thought that if the money is not in my checking account, I would not be tempted to spend it.
-In the first year I only put $100 a month, but I had increased my investments since then.
+In 2017, after much deliberation, I opened a taxable investment account on Wealthfront, a Robo-advisor company, and put excess cash there.
+I thought that if the money was not in my checking account, I would not be tempted to spend it.
+I only put in $100 a month in the first year, but I have increased my investments since then.

-It turned out to be a great decision because my investments now are being managed and rebalanced for a fee of 0.25% annually, a fraction of the cost compared to most money management company.
-It is an excellent starting point for handsfree investing and training ground for beginners like me.
+It turned out to be a great decision because my investments are now being managed and rebalanced for a fee of 0.25% annually, a fraction of the cost compared to most money management companies.
+It is an excellent starting point for hands-free investing and a training ground for beginners like me.